-- Evident changes in behaviour including self-harm

-- Physical signs of harm that are repeated or appear non-accidental

-- Changes in eating / sleeping habits

-- Increased isolation from friends or family, becoming socially withdrawn

-- Changes in activity and mood
+- Distressed behaviours in the classroom including dysregulation. - Self-harm. - Physical signs of harm that are repeated or appear non-accidental. - Changes in eating / sleeping habits. - Increased isolation from friends or family, becoming socially withdrawn. - Changes in activity and mood

-- Reduced concentration

-- Lowering of academic achievement

-- Talking, joking or researching about self-harm or suicide

-- Abusing drugs or alcohol

-- Expressing feelings of failure, uselessness or loss of hope

-- Changes in clothing e.g. long sleeves in warm weather (hides self-harm)

-- Secretive behaviour

-- Skipping PE or getting changed secretively

-- An increase in lateness to or absence from school

-- Repeated physical pain or nausea with no evident cause

-- Spending more time at the bathroom

-- Discontinued hobbies or interests

-- Failure to take care of personal appearance - Seemingly overly-cheerful after a bout of depression
+- Reduced concentration - Lowering of academic achievement - Talking, joking, or researching about self-harm or suicide - Abusing drugs or alcohol - Expressing feelings of failure, uselessness, or loss of hope - Changes in clothing e.g. long sleeves in warm weather (hides self-harm) - Secretive behaviour - Skipping PE or getting changed secretively. - An increase in lateness to or absence from school - Repeated physical pain or nausea with no evident cause. - Spending more time at the bathroom - Discontinued hobbies or interests - Failure to take care of personal appearance. - Seemingly overly cheerful after a bout of depression